nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

 * `secret_keys`
 * `user`

-The value for these fields will be a `1` indicating a detection or a `0` indicating no detection.
+The value for these fields will be a `true` indicating a detection or `false` indicating no detection.
 An example row with a detection is:
 ```json
 {
   "timestamp": 1616381019580,